 Where to stay in Vancouver?

 L’Hermitage Hotel is located at the very centre of Vancouver and offers a whole bunch of features you don’t really get in other four-star hotels.
-Salt water pool, garden patio, a library to go with the hotel’s business centre and Italian marble in every room’s bathroom guarantee an extremely comfortable if not luxurious stay.
+Saltwater pool, garden patio, a library to go with the hotel’s business centre and Italian marble in every room’s bathroom guarantee an extremely comfortable if not luxurious stay.
 You can even get a fireplace in some of the rooms, perfect for cold winter nights.

 Rosewood Hotel Georgia

 A five star hotel in downtown Vancouver, Rosewood Hotel Georgia has everything you need for a memorable vacation.
-Their indoor salt water pool is fantastic, and the heated floors in your bathroom will make you feel like you’re in a spa.
+Their indoor saltwater pool is fantastic, and the heated floors in your bathroom will make you feel like you’re in a spa.
 A variety of baked products and great sandwiches can be found in the Bar Café, while the Hawksworth Restaurant will allow you to try the best of modern Canadian cuisine.

 Residence Inn by Mariott

-Beautifully designed, Residence Inn by Marriot will provide you with comfortable rooms which contain a fully equipped kitchen.
+Beautifully designed, Residence Inn by Marriot will provide you with comfortable rooms that contain a fully equipped kitchen.
 Not only that, but their indoor pool and their hot tub are a great way to relax, especially if you’re travelling with your special someone.
 Just outside downtown Vancouver, this hotel will be your home away from home and get you prime value for the money you spend.

 For younger travellers (or those who want a good hostel experience), Samesun is the way to go.
 You get a full bar and breakfast every day, and ice hockey fans will be delighted to know that you can get tickets here for the Canucks’ games at a lower price than usual.
 It should be mentioned that you can also get private rooms with lockers here, which is a nice feature.
 Located close to the centre of the city, this is the perfect starting point from which to explore Vancouver.